Article 2 - Policies General

 3. The term “University official” includes any person employed by the University, performing assigned administrative or professional responsibilities including student employees (e.g., RAs) acting within the scope of his/her assigned position.

 4. The term “member of the University community” includes any person who is a student, faculty member, University official or any other person employed by the University.
-A person’s status in a particular situation shall be determined by the Chief Student Affairs Officer or designee.
+A person’s status in a particular situation shall be determined by the Chief Student Success Officer or designee.

 5. The term “University premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University including adjacent streets, parking lots, and sidewalks, including sites utilized by Accelerated Learning/Graduate Programs.